adambard/learnxinyminutes-docs/powershell.html.markdown

 # Useful pipeline examples are iteration and filtering
 1..10 | ForEach-Object { "Loop number $PSITEM" }
-1..10 | where {$PSITEM -gt 5} | Format-Table
+1..10 | Where-Object { $PSITEM -gt 5 } | ConvertTo-Json

 # A noteable pitfall of the pipeline is it's performance when
 # compared with other options
-# additionally, raw bytes are not passed through the piipeline
+# Additionally, raw bytes are not passed through the pipeline
 # so passing an image causes some issues
-# See more on that in the links at the bottom
+# See more on that in the link at the bottom

 <#
  Asynchronous functions exist in the form of jobs